Eastern Orthopedics and Sports Medicine & New York Orthopedics and Sports Medicine

 Board Certified Orthopedic Surgeon & Sports Medicine located in Bloomfield, CT, South Windsor, CT, Tolland, CT & New York, NY

 If you suffer from regular back pain, you’re not alone.
 Nearly 31 million Americans struggle with lower back pain at any given time, and it’s one of the leading causes of disability worldwide.
 Though back pain can make any activity seem like a chore, you don’t have to settle for a life of pain.
-Dr. Kenneth Alleyne at Eastern Orthopedics and Sports Medicine in Bloomfield and South Windsor, Connecticut, offers the latest in minimally invasive treatment options for your back pain.
+Dr. Kenneth Alleyne at Eastern Orthopedics and Sports Medicine in Bloomfield and South Windsor, Connecticut and Midtown East of New York, New York, offers the latest in minimally invasive treatment options for your back pain.
 Call Dr. Alleyne to learn more about your treatment options, or schedule your appointment online.

 Back pain occurs for a wide variety of reasons and is most commonly linked to your physical activity or lifestyle habits.
 Some examples include:

 Lifting a heavy object incorrectly or making a sudden movement that places stress on your back can lead to muscle and ligament strains.